 The City has established a standard Grievance Procedure to provide prompt and equitable resolution of complaints or requests pertaining to requirements of the ADA.
 These procedures are outlined in the Administrative Regulation CC Reg.
 CA-01.

 In December 2015, the City completed a comprehensive update of the City's existing ADA Transition Plan, as well as the completion of a Self-Evaluation of all City programs to insure the City's programs and facilities are in compliance with the federal ADA law.
 The purpose of the Transition Plan is to identify and recommend corrections to programmatic, building, and infrastructure obstacles that prevent full access to City programs and services.
 The Transition Plan consists of a list of physical barriers present at the time of the Self-Evaluation and a detailed outline of the methods to be used to remove these barriers.
 Further updates to the plan were also completed in December of 2016.

 The public is invited to review the City of Chandler ADA Self-Evaluation and Transition Plan 2016.
-Comments may be directed to Warren White, at 480-782-3337 (or 711 via AZ Relay Service) or firstname.lastname@example.org
+Comments may be directed to Jason Crampton, at 480-782-3402 (or 711 via AZ Relay Service) or firstname.lastname@example.org.

-Additional information about accessibility programs in Chandler is available from the Mayor's Alliance for People with Disabilities.
+Additional information about accessibility programs in Chandler is available from the Mayor's Committee for People with Disabilities.